anartovich/register-apis/README.md

 # Register APIs in Axway API Manager

-This project enables you to quickly deploy/register APIs of your choice to Axway API Manager and mock their output by using [Stoplight Prizm server](https://stoplight.io/open-source/prism).
+This project enables you to quickly deploy/register APIs of your choice to Axway API Manager and mock their output (if needed) by using [Stoplight Prism server](https://stoplight.io/open-source/prism).
 The APIs must be provided in the *./APIs* folder as OAS specifications in JSON format.

 ## Requirements